FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 developed in conjunction with Clare County Council for the Metropolitan Area.
 The

-recommendations set out in the document are primarily to inform decision making on--- 5
+recommendations set out in the document are primarily to inform decision making on
+---
+5

 planning applications in the area over the Plan period.
 Therefore, implementation of the